UniCourt/Analytics-Workshop1/github_commands.md

 Follow these steps to fork a project:

-1. Go to the project url using this link:https://github.com/nireekshith-uc/workshop or any other link
+1. Go to the project url using this link https://github.com/UniCourt/Analytics-Workshop1 or any other link
 2. Click on the fork button in the project page
 3. Select a namespace to fork our project.
 Select your namespace here.